F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 ## Prerequisites and configuration notes
-The following are prerequisites for this solution:
+The following are prerequisites and notes for this solution:
  - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
 You must be using an IAM user with the AdminstratorAccess policy attached and have permission to create Auto Scale Groups, S3 Buckets, Instances, and IAM Instance Profiles.
 For details on permissions and all AWS configuration, see https://aws.amazon.com/documentation/.
  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
 For a list of supported instances and regions, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/AMI%20Maps.
  - An existing AWS VPC with a public subnet, a classic Elastic load balancer (ELB) in front of the BIG-IP VE(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s)).